Wednesday, November 20, 2024

 To help you get started, read my guide on electric bike fitness.

-Tip #7: Charge Your Electric Bike Battery Fully (every now and then)
+Tip #7: Charge Your Electric Bike Battery Fully (now and then)

 As above, if you don’t ride your e-bike often enough, then you won’t have as much opportunity for charging.
 And you might think you can just “top off” your battery charge once you get around to riding again.